 What does it mean to “support our troops”?
 What is a troop but a herd, a flock, a band?
 What is a troop but a group of actors whose duty it is not to reason why, but to do and die?
 In the years I served in the Navy and Marine Corps as a medic, I never took care of a troop; I took care of men who had been wounded and hurt, who cut themselves and bled, who suffered terrible blisters on their feet from long marches, who fell ill sick with high fevers.
 If to support means to carry the weight of, keep from falling, slipping, or sinking, give courage, faith, help, comfort, strengthen, provide for, bear, endure, tolerate, yes, I did, and do support all men and women unfortunate enough to go to war.

 Troops, I do not.
 If to support means to give approval to, be in favor of, subscribe to, sanction, uphold, then I do not.
-The decision to make war was/is not theirs to make; troops are what those who make the decisions to war use (to kill and to be killed, to be brutalized into torturers) for their own ends, not for ours, certainly not for the sake of the men and woman who constitute the “troops.”
+The decision to make war was/is not theirs to make; troops are what those who make the decisions to war use (to kill and to be killed, to be brutalized into torturers) for their own ends, not for the sake of the men and woman who constitute the “troops.”

 I honor veterans of war the only way in which I know how to honor: with compassion; with respect; with understanding for how they were/are used, misled, indoctrinated, coerced, wasted, hurt, abandoned; with tolerance for their beliefs and justifications; with efforts to see that their wounds, of body and of soul, are treated and healed, their suffering and sacrifice compensated.
 I never refuse requests for donations to any veterans’ organization that seeks benefits and services for veterans.
 I honor veterans, men and woman; not bands, not troops.

 If you look to my window on this day, the flag you will see hanging there will be the rainbow flag of peace.
 It hangs there in honor of every veteran of any war of any time or place.
 Indoors, I will light a candle and burn sage, recommit myself to the struggle for justice and for peace.
-Such is the only way I know in which to honor the veterans (and victims) of war, military or civilian.
+Such is the only way I know in which to honor the veterans of war, military or civilian.